Viorel/ContinuedFractions/README.md

 # Continued Fractions

-An experimental tool that converts decimal numbers and fractions to continued fractions, and vice versa.
+An experimental tool that converts decimal and rational numbers to continued fractions, and vice versa.
 The program also displays the convergents, and converts the simple continued fractions to regular ones.

 For example: